ChronoMagic-Bench: A Benchmark for Metamorphic Evaluation of Text-to-Time-lapse Video Generation: Experiments

 \myparagraph{Human Preference.} Finally, we cross-validate the effectiveness of the different metrics through Human Study.
-We randomly select the generated videos corresponding to 16 prompts and invited 171 participants to vote, obtaining manual evaluation results.
-To enhance user satisfaction, we select only five representative baseline results from which users can choose.
-Table \ref{figure_human_evaluation} shows the correlation between automatic metrics and human perception.
+We randomly select the generated videos corresponding to 16 prompts and invited 212 participants to vote, obtaining manual evaluation results.
+To enhance user satisfaction, we select only six representative baseline results and reference videos from which users can choose.
+Figure \ref{figure_human_evaluation} shows the correlation between automatic metrics and human perception.
 It is evident that the proposed three metrics, MTScore, CHScore, and GPT4o-MTScore, are consistent with human perception and can accurately reflect the metamorphic amplitude and temporal coherence of T2V models.
-Notably, although most models exhibit good coherence, they have low metamorphic amplitude.
-In other words, they cannot generate videos with significant physical priors, such as seed germination, egg hatching, or sunrise.
-This is a challenge that T2V models need to overcome in the future.
-Additionally, as mentioned earlier, UMTScore \cite{FETV} cannot accurately measure text relevance, especially in evaluating time-lapse videos, where its Kendall and Spearman coefficients are the lowest.
+Additionally, as mentioned earlier, UMTScore \cite{FETV} cannot accurately measure text relevance, especially in the evaluation of time-lapse videos, where its Kendall and Spearman coefficients are the lowest.
 We infer that its feature space is not suitable for time-lapse video.
-Appendix \ref{sec: details_human_evaluation} provides more details about human evaluation.
+For more details please refer to Appendix \ref{more_details_about_experiment}.